|Covid-19 Update – October 2020:

-Thanks be to God for churches across Canada that were able to remain open during the pandemic or have reopened!
-Exposition is encouraged.
-Parishes still have 24-hour or extended adoration in small chapels, though some have had to set a capacity limit for the number of adorers at one time.
+Exposition is encouraged!
+Thanks be to God for churches that were able to remain open or have reopened!
+Parishes still have 24-hour or extended adoration in small chapels, though some had to set a temporary capacity limit on the number of adorers present at one time.
 Become a scheduled adorer to reserve your place!
 When needed, adoration may be moved from smaller chapels to the main body of the church.

-To schedule adorers, we adapt our sign-up methods to accommodate your local Covid-19 protocol.
-We provide an online adoration sign-up form for parish websites (or on our website if preferred), especially helpful if a pandemic does not permit our traditional method of handing out and completing Invitations with pencils during Mass.
-Other methods include signing up by text message, with any required Mass reservations, at a table outside the church, by telephone, etc.
+To schedule adorers, our sign-up methods will be adapted to adhere to your local Covid-19 protocol.
+An online adoration sign-up form for parish websites can be provided, especially if the virus suppressed the traditional method of handing out and completing Invitations with pencils during Mass.
+Other methods include signing up by text message, with any required Mass reservations, at a table, by telephone, etc.

 Eucharistic Adoration Canada is an apostolate for the promotion of prayer, love for and adoration of Jesus in the most Blessed Sacrament.

 Our mission includes providing adoration Sign-Ups, in person or/and remotely, to promote, establish, increase and maintain daily or weekly partial hours of exposition and adoration of the Real Presence of Christ or round the clock Perpetual Eucharistic Adoration.